markmuir87/domibus/README.md

 A docker file to build an self contained ebMS3/AS4 message service handler based on Domibus.
 The image includes a mysql instance.

+The domibus distribution must be in the ./domibus directory.
+Create a softlink when building in a Unix environment.

 Build this image with the following command:

 `docker build --rm=true -t mhvdboog/domibus .`